nrfq/conditionmarkers/README.md

 ## Support

+If you want to support me financially, you can [buy me a coffee](https://www.buymeacoffee.com/keegandev)!

-Feel free to email me at keegan.developer@gmail.com with any questions and I will try to answer them!
+Feel free to email me at keegan.developer@gmail.com with any questions about the extension and I will try to answer them!

 Copyright (C) 2023 Keegan Bergman